rprichard/winpty/misc/console-handles.md

       As with previous releases, the current process pseudo-handle becomes a true process handle to the parent.
-However, starting with Windows 8.1, it instead translates to NULL.  (i.e. The bug was fixed.)  `FreeConsole` in Windows 8 does not close the duplicated handles, even if Windows had duplicated a console handle, which is likely to occur.
+However, starting with Windows 8.1, it instead translates to NULL.  (i.e. The bug was fixed.)  `FreeConsole` in Windows 8 does not close these duplicated handles, in general, because they're not necessarily console handles.
+Even if one does happen to be a console handle, `FreeConsole` still does not close it.
+      (That said, these handles are likely to be console handles.)

  - If *ConsoleCreationMode* is *Detach*: